AbrarShaikh/RISC-V-Design/README.md

 It suits all sizes of processors, from the tiniest embedded controller to the fastest high-performance processors.

 ## Comparision with ARM
-a 4 Bit Up counter is compared between RISC-V compiler and ARM GCC.\
+A 4 Bit Up counter is compared between RISC-V compiler and ARM GCC.\
 It can be observed that RISC-V ASM doesn't have reserved/Specific Stack-based operation instructions like POP and PUSH, instead, its uses Stack Pointer.\
 RISC-V has Fixed and Reduced set of instructions.
 ##